nonexistent9/nonexistent9.github.io/_posts/2024-08-21-The first generation to grow up on social media.md

 ---
 layout: post
-title: The first generation to grow up on social media: A rant
+title: "The first generation to grow up on social media: A rant"
 ---
 I’m probably part of the first generation that grew up on the internet.
 I created my first social media account - Facebook when I was in middle school.
 I had heard about Orkut before that but never bothered to create an account because my understanding was that it was meant for  ‘older people’, Facebook was the hip thing.